jccodez/velocity/VERCEL_DEPLOYMENT.md

 # Deploying to Vercel

-This guide will walk you through deploying your Social Posts app to Vercel.
+This guide will walk you through deploying your Velocity app to Vercel.

 ## Prerequisites